University Disciplinary Committee

 Cases Involving Student Organizations

 Carnegie Mellon University is committed to managing all cases that involve alleged violations of university policy by student organizations with appropriate care and sensitivity.
 In these cases, the university may need to invoke additional procedural provisions to determine responsibility for alleged policy violation(s) by a student organization.
+Recognized student organizations include groups that are given recognition by a college, department or governing body on campus.
+Recognized student organizations have certain privileges and use of campus resources (e.g. funding (university or student fees), use of designated spaces, participation in campus activities, ability to utilize university systems, etc).

 In cases of alleged policy violations in which the responding party is a student organization, the following procedures will supplement the procedures outlined in the Conduct of University Disciplinary Committee Hearings:

-- In cases where the university receives information describing behaviors that may violate university policy and the impacted party chooses not to serve as a complainant in a student conduct proceeding, the university may act as a complainant when there exists a broader or overriding community interest.
+- In cases where the university receives information describing behaviors that may violate university policy and the impacted party chooses not to serve as a complainant in a community standards proceeding, the university may act as a complainant when there exists a broader or overriding community interest.
 Notwithstanding the fact that the impacted party wishes not to serve as complainant, they may nevertheless act as a witness in a University Disciplinary Committee hearing.

 - For purposes of organizational conduct, separation from the university may be defined as temporary or permanent loss of recognition along with associated privileges.